CZ-NIC/knot/doc/man_kkeymgr.rst

 Actions
 .......

+**list**
+  Prints the list of key IDs and parameters of keys belonging to the zone.

 **generate** [*arguments*...]
   Generates new DNSSEC key and stores it in KASP database.
 Prints the key ID.
   This action takes some number of arguments (see below).
 Values for unspecified arguments are taken